w3f/polkadot-wiki/docs/learn/learn-consensus.md

 A way to alleviate this is to implement pool formation on-chain and allow token holders to vote with their stake for validators to represent them.

+## Nominated Proof of Stake

 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} uses NPoS (Nominated Proof-of-Stake) as its mechanism for selecting the validator set.
-It is designed with the roles of **validators** and **nominators**, to maximize chain security.
+It is designed with the roles of [**validators**](./learn-validator.md) and [**nominators**](./learn-nominator.md), to maximize chain security.
 Actors who are interested in maintaining the network can run a validator node.

-Validators assume the role of producing new blocks in [BABE](#block-production-babe), validating parachain blocks, and guaranteeing finality.
+Validators assume the role of producing new blocks in [BABE](#block-production-babe), validating parachain blocks, and guaranteeing finality in [GRANDPA](#finality-gadget-grandpa).
 Nominators can choose to back select validators with their stake.
 Nominators can approve candidates that they trust and back them with their tokens.

 ## Hybrid Consensus